Cory-Thomas/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+- Closure is where there are two functions bundled together, and the inner function can access the outer functions scope even when the outer scope is inactive.

 2. Study the following code, then answer the questions below.

 ```js